No Charges for Okla. Education Chief in TV Nudity Incident

-Sheriff's office investigating after board members reported seeing images of nude women
+Sheriff's office investigated after board members reported seeing images of nude women

 By Newser Editors and Wire Services